TrademarkPatentCopyrightTrade SecretsLicensing

 Our integration with corporate, M&A, and commercial practices means IP considerations are woven into business transactions from the beginning.
 IP due diligence in acquisitions, IP allocation in JVs, and IP licensing in commercial arrangements all benefit from coordinated advisory.

-27 years of practice across diverse industries gives us pattern recognition that pure IP boutiques lack.
+extensive practice across diverse industries gives us pattern recognition that pure IP boutiques lack.
 We understand how IP intersects with business operations, regulatory compliance, and commercial strategy.